 As easy as it is to operate a drone, perfecting some of the more subtle flight techniques can be more complicated than they seem.
 It would seem that DJI figured out a few key things about us as humans – we like technology, we like photography, we like drones, we love those awesome aerial videos, and we do not want to practice to become great.

 Instant gratification is in the palm of your hand with the new DJI Mavic Air, DJI Spark and the older Mavic Pro with the self-piloted flight features called Quickshot.
-Four autonomous flight modes are just a tap away, two more have been added since, getting you those epic selfie drone videos without having to learn how to fly.
+Four autonomous flight modes started it off by being just a tap away, two more have been added since, getting you those epic selfie drone videos without having to learn how to fly.